An Augmentation is an operation by which a Code Property Graph is extended with nodes, properties and edges.

 A CPGQL Query is a combination of more than two Directives.

 Source representation of a program.
-Can be a directory with multiple source files, a jar file containing Java Bytecode, an LLVM IR binary or anything similar.
+Can be a directory with multiple source files, a jar file containing Java Bytecode or anything similar.

 The overall form of a computer program which represents its control flow and data structures.